cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

 ## Deploy SQL

 - Res-Edge Data Service requires a SQL Server database for start up
-- This database serves as an inventory storage for management of hierarchal groups, clusters, namespaces, and applications
+- This database serves as an inventory storage for management of hierarchical groups, labels, clusters, namespaces, and applications
 - When the container starts, it will populate the database with sample data
   - 19 Applications
   - 19 Clusters
-  - 20 Hierarchal groups
+  - 20 Hierarchical groups
   - 19 Namespaces
   - 3 Policies

-  - All entities will have Metadata and Tags
+> In the data store, there exists a hierarchical relationship between the entities, where an application is associated with a namespace.
+A namespace can accommodate multiple applications and be deployed to multiple hierarchical groups.
+A group can only have one parent.
+A group without children can be created to represent a label.
+Additionally, a cluster can be assigned to multiple groups.
+Each namespace is equipped with a policy that is specific to it.
+Therefore, a cluster can contain several namespaces and applications.
+Finally, all the entities in the data store are equipped with metadata and tags.

 > Note: `k` is an alias for `kubectl` and `kaf` is an alias for `kubectl apply -f`